 There may be dozens of local TV channels available for viewing in your area that you can access for free.

-4 Ways to Get Local Channels Without Cable
+How to Get Local Channels Without Cable

-When I was researching local cable company pricing for this post, I found that most of the cable companies where I live charge $50 per month just for the pleasure of viewing local TV channels.
+When researching local cable company pricing for this post, I found that most of the cable companies where I live charge $60 per month just for viewing local TV channels.

 As you can see, a cable or satellite TV package can get expensive quickly, even when you just want to have a better quality reception to watch local TV channels.

 1. Get an HD Antenna

 Using this cool website called Antenna Web, I did an address search of our country home to find out how many channels we could get if we hooked up an HD antenna.

-When I typed in our address without checking the box stating that the antenna would be installed at least 30 feet above ground, it said we could get 52 local channels by using an HD antenna.
+When I typed in our address without checking the box stating that the antenna would be installed at least 30 feet above the ground, it said we could get 52 local channels by using an HD antenna.

 Even without installing the antenna at thirty feet or above, we could view some channels that were 40-plus miles away from our house.

 What Type of Antenna?

 The answer to that question can vary.
 One way to determine which type of antenna is best for you is to find out what direction the broadcast stations are in comparison to your house.

-If the broadcast towers are located in the same general direction but multiple locations, a multi-directional antenna will likely work the best.
+If the broadcast towers are located in the same general direction but in multiple locations, a multi-directional antenna will likely work the best.

 You can also buy a good directional antenna that has a remote.
 The remote allows you to change the direction the antenna faces according to which tower you’re accessing at a given time.